 - Cut the sentence strips.

 - Draw a line down the middle and write a word on each side.

 - We played dominoes by placing one card down on the table and flipping the rest over from a pile over until we found a match.
-We played on the table because of the terrible light (winter weather is not blog friendly!).
+We played the sight word games on the table because of the terrible light (winter weather is not blog friendly!).
 But we moved to the floor later where we had much more room to make a bigger and better domino structure.

 - The next game we played with the cards was, even more, fun.
 Start with one card each on the same spot on the floor or a table with a clear finish line.